No. 3 OSU's defense forces TOs, tops No. 14 Michigan 66-57

-Cotie McMahon had 12 for the Buckeyes (15-0, 4-0 Big Ten), who forced Michigan into a season-high 27 turnovers.
+"I didn't know how many times we would turn them over, but I knew that could be a big part of our strategy," Ohio State coach Kevin McGuff said.
+“Even it wasn’t turning them over, just trying to wear them out with our pressure and full court (press).”

 Ohio State has forced at least 20 turnovers in all but two of their games this season.
+Cotie McMahon had 12 for the Buckeyes, and Taylor Thierry contributed 10 rebounds.

 Cameron Williams paced the Wolverines (12-2, 2-1) with 18 points, and Maddie Nolan and Emily Kiser each chipped in 10.

-In the first half, there were a combined 23 turnovers and neither team could make an outside shot until late in the first half.
-Ohio State was 0 for 7 from 3-point range until Harris and Mikesell finally hit long shots with just under four minutes left in the half.
+In the first half, there were a combined 23 turnovers and neither team could make an outside shot until late.
+Ohio State was 0 for 7 from 3-point range until Harris and Mikesell finally made them with just under four minutes left in the half.

-Ohio State was down by as many as eight points in the first quarter.
-The Buckeyes fought back thanks to similarly cold shooting from the Wolverines.
-Emma Shumate hit a 3-pointer from the corner before the buzzer to give the Buckeyes a 30-27 lead at the intermission.
+Ohio State was down by as many as eight points in the first quarter, and Emma Shumate hit a 3-pointer from the corner before the buzzer to give the Buckeyes a 30-27 lead at the intermission.

 Ohio State went on a 15-3 run and led by as many as 16 before Michigan cut the deficit to 50-41 at the end of the third quarter when Leigha Brown got a steal and Maddie Nolan went to the basket for a layup at the buzzer.